 - Do not lose your sanity - Some music can be frustrating to learn.
 Keep a positive attitude.
 Though you are practicing a small portion at a time, you are still making progress.
 Some advanced repertoire may take 4-6 months or even longer to master.

 I hope the above suggestions help make your practice more productive.
-Check out our "A Practical Guide To Piano Playing" to learn more about steps to improve your piano playing
+To learn more practical guides to piano playing to improve your piano playing